Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Credentials stuffing happens after some user/passwords leak from a website.
 An attacker can use these credentials on other websites and services to access accounts of people using the same password.

+### Password Spraying

+A brute-force password attack tries to find a user password using all combinations or a list from a dictionary.
+Password spraying instead just tries one or 2 popular passwords on all user accounts.
+It avoids account lockout, and is more efficient to detect weak passwords if we know many usernames.

 ### Broken Authentication

 Broken authentication is a generic type of attacks exploiting a vulnerability in the application design.